oracle/node-oracledb/doc/api.md

 Bind Property | Description
 ---------------|------------
 `dir` | The direction of the bind.
 One of the [Execute Bind Direction Constants](#oracledbconstantsbinddir) `oracledb.BIND_IN`, `oracledb.BIND_INOUT`, or `oracledb.BIND_OUT`.
 The default is `oracledb.BIND_IN`.
 `maxArraySize` | The number of array elements to be allocated for a PL/SQL Collection INDEX BY associative array OUT or IN OUT array bind variable.
 For IN binds, the value of `maxArraySize` is ignored.
-See [PL/SQL Collection Associative Array (Index-by) Bind Parameters](plsqlindexbybinds).
+See [PL/SQL Collection Associative Array (Index-by) Bind Parameters](#plsqlindexbybinds).
 `maxSize` | The maximum number of bytes that an OUT or IN OUT bind variable of type `oracledb.STRING` or `oracledb.BUFFER` can use to get data.
 The default value is 200.
 The maximum limit depends on the database type, see below.
 When binding IN OUT, then `maxSize` refers to the size of the returned  value: the input value can be smaller or bigger.
 For IN binds, `maxSize` is ignored.
 `type` | The node-oracledb or JavaScript data type to be bound.
 One of the [Node-oracledb Type Constants](#oracledbconstantsnodbtype) `oracledb.BLOB`, `oracledb.BUFFER`, `oracledb.CLOB`, `oracledb.CURSOR`, `oracledb.DATE`, `oracledb.NUMBER`, or `oracledb.STRING`.
 With IN or IN OUT binds the type can be explicitly set with `type` or it will default to the type of the input data value.
 With OUT binds, the type defaults to `oracledb.STRING` whenever `type` is not specified.
 `val` | The input value or variable to be used for an IN or IN OUT bind variable.

-The limit for `maxSize` when binding as `oracledb.BUFFER` is 2000 bytes, and as `oracledb.STRING` is 4000 bytes unless you are using Oracle Database 12c and the database initialization parameter `MAX_STRING_SIZE` has a value of `EXTENDED`.
+The limit for `maxSize` when binding as `oracledb.BUFFER` is 2000 bytes, and as `oracledb.STRING` is 4000 bytes unless you are using Oracle Database 12 or later, and the database initialization parameter `MAX_STRING_SIZE` has a value of `EXTENDED`.
 In this case the limit is 32767 bytes.